Duet3D/wiki-content/User_manual/RepRapFirmware/Updating_firmware.md

 This method should also work with most Linux distros (eg Ubuntu, Debian), Raspberry Pi OS, Linux virtual machines and Live USBs.
 It does require an internet connection, to download and install software.

-* If running from a USB drive, create a Linux Live USB install.
-For example, see [Ubuntu documentation here](https://ubuntu.com/tutorials/create-a-usb-stick-on-ubuntu#1-overview).
-Plug the USB stick into your PC, and boot from it.
-Once booted (no need to install Linux, run it from the USB stick), open the Terminal application, and send the following commands.
 * Download and install the required libraries and commands to compile Bossa:
   ```
   sudo apt update && sudo apt install -y libwxgtk3.2-dev libreadline-dev git make g++